socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 In certain environments it is desired to have a read-only configuration file.

-When this switch is set to ``true`` Nextcloud will not verify whether the configuration is writable.
+When this switch is set to ``true`` cyfrSpaces will not verify whether the configuration is writable.
 However, it will not be possible to configure all options via the Web interface.
 Furthermore, when updating Nextcloud it is required to make the configuration file writable again for the update